 - Read my article and discover the 7 places you can’t miss in Funchal

-Information: In a short 2 hour ride (affiliate link), you will get the opportunity to admire the historic centre of Funchal and then go on the old roads of the island to one of the most beautiful places in Madeira, the Garajau Partial Nature Reserve, where you will find a statue of Cristo Rei.
+Information: In a short 2 hour ride on a sidecar (affiliate link), you will get the opportunity to admire the historic centre of Funchal and then go on the old roads of the island to one of the most beautiful places in Madeira, the Garajau Partial Nature Reserve, where you will find a statue of Cristo Rei.

 2. Praia Formosa